easleyjs/job-search-tracker/README.md

-# job-search-tracker
-Jobster - A tracker for keeping track of job search progress: applications, contacts, and interviews.
+# Jobster - a job search tracker

--- Objective
+## Objective

+To provide a tool that consolidates and streamlines information for the job search in one central location.

--- Features
+## Features

+Will keep track of applications/company info, interviews, contacts/recruiters, and also Lessons Learned.

--- Tech Stack (front-end and backend)
+## Tech Stack (front-end and backend)

+Front-end will be Vite/React/Redux, with an emphasis on Redux Toolkit and Middleware to communicate with the back-end.

+Back-end will be primarily AWS-based - Lambdas, Dynamo DB, API Gateway.

--- MVP
+## MVP

--- Wireframe
+## Wireframe

--- Data Model
+## Data Models
+- Company info
+- Applications
+- Interviews
+- Contacts
+- Recruiters
+- Lessons Learned